atharvaranjan007/Pet_Amicus/README.md

 # 💡 Our Solution

-Pet Amicus combines IoT devices, embedded systems, cloud connectivity, and a companion mobile application to provide continuous pet care.
+Pet Amicus combines IoT devices, embedded systems, cloud connectivity, and a companion to provide continuous pet care.

 The system automates routine tasks such as feeding, temperature regulation, and environmental management while allowing owners to remotely monitor and control their pet's surroundings.